Extraction & Structuring

 For PDFs, this positional analysis works alongside the visual document content.
 The system sees both the rendered page and the underlying text structure, cross-referencing them to extract values accurately — even from complex multi-column tables, nested specifications, and documents with mixed layouts.

 The output is structured JSON.
 Every extracted property comes with its name, value, unit, and any associated test standard or condition.
-This structured format is what makes everything downstream possible — domain-aware translation, the quality audit, and clean document generation all work from this structured data.
+This structured format is what makes everything downstream possible — domain-aware translation, the quality audit, supplier comparison tables, and clean document generation all work from this structured data.

 From spec sheets to product databases